Paul Touvier: War years

-Joining the French Army's 8th Infantry Division, Touvier fought against the German Wehrmacht until, following the bombing of Chateau-Thierry, he deserted.
+Joining the French 8th Infantry Division, Touvier fought against the German Wehrmacht until, following the bombing of Chateau-Thierry, he deserted.
 Touvier returned to Chambéry in 1940, which was then occupied by the Kingdom of Italy.
 His life took a new course after the Milice (the Vichy French militia) was established.

 Touvier had become known for womanizing and for trading in the black market.
 Disgusted by his son's libertine lifestyle, his devoutly Catholic father persuaded him to join the Milice, hoping that a little military discipline would "make a man out of his son."

-Touvier was eventually appointed head of the intelligence department in the Chambéry Milice under the direction of the German SS official, Klaus Barbie.
+Touvier was eventually appointed head of the intelligence department in the Chambéry Milice under the direction of the Gestapo and SD, serving as a subordinate.
 In January 1944 he became its second regional head.

 In Paris on 28 June 1944, 15 members of the Résistance, dressed as members of the Milice, assassinated Vichy France Minister for Propaganda Philippe Henriot as he slept in the Ministry building where he lived and worked.
 As it was suspected that the assassins were from Lyon, Touvier was ordered to conduct reprisal killings.
 On 30 June, Touvier found seven French Jewish prisoners already in custody, and had them executed by firing squad.